beccajoy/hang-in-there-boilerplate/README.md

 ![screenshot of main page showing poster](/readme-imgs/homepage.png)

 - When the page loads, we should see a poster with a randomly selected image, title, and quote
+- We enabled the "Show Another Random Button" to also load a randomly selected image, title, and quote when clicked on

 ### Iteration 1 - Switching Views